top of page

 • To the hopeless, God sings "In Christ alone your hope its found!" through the voices of brothers and sisters.

-• To the young Christian struggling to pray, God decorates with their prayer life with lessons from seasoned saints who pray in the gathered body.
+• To the young Christian struggling to pray, God decorates their srtuggling prayer life with examples from seasoned saints who pray in the gathered body.

 On any given Sunday, you may come into the sanctuary broken and bruised; maybe you're worried and anxious; your body may be riddled with cancer; perhaps you’re reeling from a job loss; an affair; a personal loss; maybe your kids are on the verge of driving you crazy.
 Whatever the circumstances of your life on any given Sunday morning, each and every week, God invites you to come and be reminded of why you still have hope.

-These pronouncements of Good News in Jesus are decorations for the week ahead; fresh, yet constant reminders of your heavenly Shepherd's love and care.
+These pronouncements of Good News in Jesus are decorations for the week ahead; fresh, constant reminders of our heavenly Shepherd's love and care.

-• Sunday mornings are constant reminders that God sees you struggling, and that He knows what you need.
+• Sunday mornings are ongoing reminders that God sees us struggle, and that He knows what we need.

 • And like the good Shepherd He is, our Lord gathers us into the fold of His Church, opens His Word to us, and provides nourishment for our souls once again.